Schema Integration in DBMS

 3. Merging of Views and Restructuring:

 The global schemas are created by merging the individual schemas.
 Corresponding concepts are represented only once in the global schema and mapping between the views and the global schemas are specified.
-This is basically the hardest step to achieve in the real world databases which involve hundreds of entities and relations.
+This is the hardest step to achieve in real-world databases which involve hundreds of entities and relations.
 It involves a considerable amount of human intervention and negotiation to resolve conflicts and to settle on the most reasonable and acceptable solution for a global schema.
 Restructuring As a final optional step the global schemas may be analyzed and restructured to remove any redundancies or unnecessary complexity.

 Schema integration is the process of combining multiple database schemas into a single schema, which can be used to support data integration, data sharing, and other data management tasks.
 Schema integration is necessary when working with multiple databases or when integrating data from multiple sources, such as in data warehousing, data integration, and business intelligence applications.

 The process of schema integration involves several steps:

 - Identify the source schemas: The first step in schema integration is to identify the schemas of the databases or data sources that need to be integrated.